 Prostate cancer is the most common type of cancer in men.
-In fact, Prostate Cancer UK tells us that one in eight men will get the disease during their lifetime – with an average of 52,000 being diagnosed with it every year.
+In fact, Prostate Cancer UK tells us that one in eight men will get the disease in their lifetime – with an average of 52,000 being diagnosed every year.

-However, the more positive news is that prostate cancer survival in the UK has tripled in the last 40 years, and the earlier the disease is caught, the more successful treatment is likely to be.
+However, the more positive news is that prostate cancer survival in the UK has tripled in the last 40 years, and the earlier the disease is caught, the more successful the treatment can be.

-Below, we’ll take a closer look at what the prostate is, who’s most at risk of developing prostate cancer, and what warning signs to look out for.
+Below, we take a closer look at what the prostate is, who’s most at risk of developing prostate cancer, and warning signs to look out for.

 What is the prostate?